-So is there an aquatic critter that hunts and eats freshwater snails?
+So is there a freshwater fish or critter that hunts and eats aquatic snails?

 There are different ways to reduce pest intruders, and one is by adding some natural predators of the snails.
 Learn what are the best snail-eating aquarium invertebrates and fish and choose the most suitable ones for your situation.

-In this article, I will list a few aquatic species that will help you eradicate the ever-growing snail population in your fish tank.
+In this article, I will list a few aquatic fish and invertebrate species that will help you eradicate the ever-growing snail population in your aquarium.

 What Freshwater Fish or Critter Hunts and Eats Aquarium Snails?

 A predator of aquarium snails is usually a fish or an invertebrate whose diet includes protein, due to its omnivorous or carnivorous nature.